 AIA Connecticut Committees

-This dynamic roundtable, meeting nine times a year to explore and discuss issues specific to small practices, is a must for the sole practitioner and micro firm.
-Most roundtables feature expert speakers.
+A dynamic roundtable, meeting nine times a year to explore and discuss issues specific to small practices.
+Speakers are often featured.
+This is a must for the sole practitioner and micro firm.

 All AIA Connecticut members are invited to attend.
 Meetings are held at the offices of AIA Connecticut on Wednesdays at 4:00 p.m., unless otherwise noted and will earn 1 CE hour per roundtable discussion regardless of length of the presentation, as these are informal programs.
 See Calendar for dates.
 (Schedule information subject to change.)